Thorium-Sim/nova.thoriumsim.com/content/posts/2020-10-14-how-do-we-stop-this-thing/index.md

 ---
-title: How Do We Stop This Thing?!
+title: How Do We Stop This Thing
 author: Alex Anderson
 date: 2020-10-14
 hero: ./images/hero.jpg